World Cup 2019: England are World Champions after pipping New Zealand in Super Over

 In normal time too, England were looking to Stokes and Buttler to take them to a first World Cup title after New Zealand sparked a top-order collapse.
 But Lockie Ferguson had Buttler slicing one to substitute Tim Southee at deep point, the ‘keeper getting dismissed for a fine 60-ball 59.

-Ferguson then had Chris Woakes (2 off 4) skying one to Tom Latham to leave hosts needing 39 off 23 balls with three wickets in hand.
-The pacer finished with 3/50 from his 10 overs and at that point England needed 34 from the final overs.
+Ferguson then had Chris Woakes (2 off 4) skying one to Tom Latham to leave the hosts needing 39 off 23 balls with three wickets in hand.
+The pacer finished with 3/50 from his 10 overs and at that point England needed 34 from the final three overs.

 Trent Boult then conceded 10 runs in the 48th over to leave hosts needing 24 off the last 12 balls.
 Bowling the 49th over, all-rounder Jimmy Neesham removed bowling hero Liam Plunkett.
 Then, in a dramatic moment, Stokes hit a slower ball towards long on where Boult took the catch but touched the boundary rope with his feet at the last moment, resulting in a six.

-Neesham finished the over with the wicket of Jofra Archer and the equation was then 15 from the last over, with Stokes facing Boult.
+Neesham finished the over with the wicket of rcher and the equation was then 15 from the last over, with Stokes facing Boult.

 The left-arm pacer started off with two dot balls before Stokes smashed a sweep over mid-wicket for a six.
-Then there was more drama, with Stokes hitting the ball to deep midwicket.
+Then there was more drama, with Stokes hitting the ball to deep mid-wicket.
 He ran back for two, the throw from the deep hit Stokes and the ball rolled to the boundary line: resulting in six runs by law, even though Stokes apologised.
 After a lengthy discussion, the match resumed with England needing 3 off 2 balls.

 Stokes hit the ball to long off and returned to take strike, with Adil Rashid getting run out.
 Two runs, one ball.
 Stokes on strike, England could manage only a run with Mark Wood running out at the non-striker’s end resulting in a Super Over.

-When the run-chase began favourites England were in trouble at 86/4 when Stokes and Buttler joined forces.
+When the run-chase began, favourites England were in trouble at 86/4 as Stokes and Buttler joined forces.

-But with 10 overs left, the host nation had recovered to 170/4, needing a further 72 runs for victory against 2015 runners-up New Zealand, who were also looking for their maiden World Cup win.
+But with 10 overs left, the host nation had recovered to 170/4, needing a further 72 runs for victory against 2015 runners-up New Zealand, who were also looking for their first World Cup win.

 In the end, there was the finest of margins separating the two sides.

-First innings report here
+Read the first innings report here

-Earlier, fast bowler Liam Plunkett dismissed New Zealand captain and star batsman Kane Williamson for just 30 before removing established opener Henry Nicholls for an innings-best 55 in a return of 3-42 from his 10 overs.

-Chris Woakes followed up with 3-37 as New Zealand finished on 241-8.
+Earlier, fast bowler Liam Plunkett dismissed New Zealand captain and star batsman Kane Williamson for just 30 before removing established opener Henry Nicholls for an innings-best 55 in a return of 3/42 from his 10 overs.
+Chris Woakes followed up with 3/37 as New Zealand finished on 241/8.

 And Trent Boult almost struck with the first ball of England’s chase when he appealed for lbw against Jason Roy but South African umpire Marais Erasmus’s original not out decision was upheld.